MicrosoftDocs/memdocs/memdocs/manage-apps.md

   - [Add iOS/iPadOS LOB apps](./intune/apps/lob-apps-ios.md)
   - [Add built-in apps](./intune/apps/apps-add-built-in.md)

-- For **macOS** devices, the built-in features include apps commonly deployed to macOS, including Microsoft Edge and Microsoft 365 apps.
-You can also sync with your Apple Business Manager or Apple School Manager account.
-When you sync, the apps your purchase are automatically shown in the admin center.
+- For **macOS** devices, the Endpoint Manager admin center has built-in features that include apps commonly deployed to macOS, including Microsoft Edge and Microsoft 365 apps.
+You can also sync with your Apple Business Manager or Apple School Manager account to access your volume-licensed apps.
+When you sync, the apps you purchase (your licensed apps) are automatically shown in the admin center.

   On macOS devices, you can deploy:

-  - Paid apps using Apple Business Manager or Apple School Manager
+  - Volume-licensed apps using Apple Business Manager or Apple School Manager
-  - Microsoft 365 apps, which includes Word, Excel, PowerPoint, Outlook, OneNote, Teams, and OneDrive
+  - Microsoft 365 apps, which include Word, Excel, PowerPoint, Outlook, OneNote, Teams, and OneDrive
   - Microsoft Edge version 77 and newer, which is the modern chromium version
   - Microsoft Defender for Endpoint, which is cloud service that detects malicious intent and can help remediate security threats
   - Web links to web apps
   - Custom line-of-business apps your organization creates
-  - Apple disk image (DMG) apps, which is a disk image file that includes one or more apps that's deployed not using the App Store
+  - Apple disk image (DMG) apps, which is a file that includes one or more apps to deploy

   For more specific information, go to: